oshliaer/google-apps-script-awesome-list/readme.md

 - [google-docs-add-on](https://github.com/Automattic/google-docs-add-on) Publish to WordPress from Google Docs
 - [email-studio-gmail-addon](https://github.com/labnol/email-studio-gmail-addon) Gmail add-on for Mail Merge and Email Scheduler
+- [erickoledadevrel/crop-sheet](https://github.com/erickoledadevrel/crop-sheet) An add-on for Google Sheets that allows you to easily remove extra rows and columns

 ## Testing